******Thank you for reading our profile to the end before emailing*****

 Public transport exists but better from the big towns I'm sure everyone will co operate with lifts to connect to public transport to go places on your days off.
 There may be a small car available to use if you have the right EU driving license and experience and are aged over 25.

 If you read the feedbacks below, you might be confused, because in Summer, until this year many of my WorkAway guests helped me run festivals.
 So will mention that.
-We have maybe a couple at the end of the summer, but who knows this year?!
+We have not had any this year!

 1. SMOKING, drugs, alcohol